Prabhjotsingh555/ProClamp/README.txt

 1. Makinfg a new class (Clamp.cs) inside the > Model folder > add > class
 2. Write the product properties in this class
-3. Install Package  Microsoft.EntityFrameworkCore.SqlServer but it not installed  ............EROR.........
+3. Install Package  Microsoft.EntityFrameworkCore.SqlServer but it not installed                                               ............EROR............
 4. I solve this through tools > Nuget Pacakeg Manger > Manage nuget pacakage for solution > paste : Microsoft.EntityFrameworkCore.SqlServer in the browse field
 5. Select the latest one > select the project > choose he version 3.1.0 > and install it IT WORKED